Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Cycling Adventure from Laos to Vietnam 1

-• Extra Day in Sapa – Hike through the Lao Chai and Ta Van Villages
+• Extra day in Sapa - discover the picturesque villages of Lao Chai and Ta Van on foot

 Meals: breakfast, lunch, dinner